 Spanish: Fast-track classes in Survival Spanish for beginners or classes with greater depth for those who are looking to improve their skills.

 Massage for fun: Learn the basics of in-home massage in about 20 hours.
 Mostly hands-on with some anatomy studies.

 Shamanic healing: Visit to a Mayan village to consult with authentic shaman for a reading of your suerte or more extensive herbal and ceremonial treatments for a wide variety of conditions.

 Mayan village life and ceremonies: These are often not planned for; they just happen.
-When opportunities present themselves, we invite our guests to join us in adventures as varied as sugar cane crushing to make Mayan sweets, Mayan and/or Yucatec dances and music, cattle branding, and life events such as baptisims, 15th birthdays for girls, birthday parties, weddings and funerals.
+When opportunities present themselves, we invite our guests to join us in activities and adventures as varied as sugar cane crushing to make Mayan sweets, Mayan and/or Yucatec dances and music, cattle branding, visiting the melipona (Mayan stingless bee) master and life events such as baptisims, 15th birthdays for girls, birthday parties, weddings and funerals.